Sage/ez-streams/README.md

 The transforms library is rather embryonic at this stage but you can expect it to grow.

 <a name="node-interop"/>
-## Interoperabily with native node.js streams
+## Interoperability with native node.js streams

 `ez-streams` are fully interoperable with native node.js streams.